Outcomes4Me Secures $21M in Funding Learn more >>

 Two other important networks are the Wnt/β-catenin and PI3K/AKT/mTOR pathways.
 The Wnt/β-catenin pathway is crucial for cell proliferation and metastasis, which is how cancer spreads.
 Scientists have found that compounds from black tea (Theaflavin-3,3′-digallate), ginseng (Ginsenoside-Rb1), and even a form of vitamin D (Calcitriol) may help block these signals.
 The PI3K/AKT/mTOR pathway is often overactive in aggressive ovarian cancers, contributing to drug resistance.
 Researchers are developing new compounds, like N-t-boc-Daidzein and DFOG, specifically designed to shut down this pathway and stop the cancer stem cells in their tracks.

-Understanding the Role of NF-κB and Hippo Pathways
+Why the NF-κB and Hippo Pathways Matter

 The NF-κB pathway is closely linked to the inflammation that can fuel cancer growth and helps ovarian cancer stem cells survive.
 Researchers are exploring compounds like Eriocalyxin B and PFK158 to see if they can effectively block this pathway.
 Another network, the Hippo pathway, normally helps control cell growth and size.
 When it becomes overactive, however, it can give cancer stem cells an advantage.
 Interestingly, a drug called Verteporfin, which was originally developed to treat eye conditions, has shown it can block the Hippo pathway, offering a creative new angle for potential treatments.